 The slag previously produced from Unit 14 was wet sluiced to an indoor submerged flight conveyor system and subsequently stored in an adjacent enclosed containment until reclaimed.
+Any remaining slag is currently stored in an onsite surface impoundment.
 Due to the nature of slag and the wet sluicing process, there were not CCR fugitive dust concerns from this process.
 The material was then sold for beneficial reuse or placed in the onsite landfill.